elves/posixsh/README.md

 Some implemented features are incomplete:

-- In `<<-` heredocs, the stripping of leading tabs do not work correctly inside expansions.
+- In `<<-` heredocs, leading tabs in expansions are not stripped.
 Example:

   ```sh
   cat <<-EOF